annie-kayal/Stop-Think-Go/README.md

   - In order for the function to run, a predetermined array needs to be declared of the obstacles which are available in the game.
 This is `obstacleClassArray`.

   - The function itself has a new variable within it which is ultimately returned at the end.
 The variable takes the `obstacleClassArray` and runs two methods.
 The `Math.floor` and `Math.random`.
 The first method ensures the array selects an element from 0 despite what length it may be.
 The second, is where the magic happens.
-The `Math.random` method randomly selects an element from the array and returns it, thus achieveing how obstacles are chosen at random.
+The `Math.random` method randomly selects an element from the array and returns it, thus achieving how obstacles are chosen at random.

 In this instance, the game is over once the timer hits 0.
 But another way for the game to end is if the player runs out of lives.
-This is where we defined our collison checks to see if the hedgehog character comes into contact with any obstacles.
+This is where we defined our collision checks to see if the hedgehog character comes into contact with any obstacles.

 ```js
 	 let lives = 3